maciej-bendkowski/boltzmann-brain/README.md

 ```

 #### macOS >= 10.12

+In the following section we explain how to compile *Boltzmann Brain* in OSX.

 * First, you need `python` to be installed (both versions 2 or 3 are fine).
 If you don't have `python` installed, you can find it at